disaster37/operator-sdk-extra/documentations/multi-phase-reconciler.md

 Some explains:
 - The struct `DeploymentReconciler` need to implement the interface  `controller.MultiPhaseStepReconcilerAction`
-- We create constructor to construct this step reconciler `NewDeploymentReconciler`.
+- We create constructor to construct this step reconciler `newDeploymentReconciler`.
 It will call from the main reconciler.
 - We use the standard step reconciler `controller.NewBasicMultiPhaseStepReconcilerAction()`.
 - We implement the methode `Read(ctx context.Context, o object.MultiPhaseObject, data map[string]any) (read controller.MultiPhaseRead, res ctrl.Result, err error)`.
 First, we read existing deployments on K8s, then we generate expected deployments.

 ### Implement the main reconciler

-The goal of this reconciler is to get the object that wake up operator, maintain some standard status and call each step reconciler.
+The goal of this reconciler is to get the object that wake up operator, maintain some standard status and call each step to reconcile resources.

 It need to implement the `controller.MultiPhaseReconcilerAction` and `controller.MultiPhaseReconciler` interface.
 You can use standard MultiPhaseReconciler constructor.